Leaderboard

 Showing content with the highest reputation on 07/11/2024 in all areas

-3. This plant volunteered in my yard.
+This plant volunteered in my yard.
 Blue is my favorite color so you know I love this one.
 I learned so much making this layout.
 Bees have pouches on their legs to store pollen.
 The pollen of the Chicory plant is white.
 This flower is actually is many flowes...each petal is a flower.Chicory opens with the sunrise and closes around noon.
-Template 239 by Lady 22.
+Template 239 by Lady 22.9 points

-5. What about old-fashioned handy work after all the talk on Copilot, Spark, AI etc......
+What about old-fashioned handy work after all the talk on Copilot, Spark, AI etc......
 I wanted to make something were the text touches the frame and creates a kind of bounding box were you can put a photo, a paper. first I made a template with the Dutch text of happy birthday and the spaces in between are mask layers, so I can use it again with different photos and colors for a totally different result.
 Then I made a card out of it for my cousin who adores butterflies.
-I'm going to experiment a bit more with this technique, I like it
+I'm going to experiment a bit more with this technique, I like it6 points

-7. I love this.
+I love this.
 I have been creating these to.
 I want to create more with generic sentiments (happy birthday, Merry Christmas, Happy New Year etc).
 It's fun to decide which "counter"(the enclosed space in a letter such as; p, a, b, e, q etc) space to add or subtract when you select the top and bottom portions with the magic wand.
-That butterfly and the flowers works so well with your template/mask.
+That butterfly and the flowers works so well with your template/mask.3 points

 2 points